mahima-mwb/ultimate-wishlist-for-woocommerce/README.txt

 **TOP WISHLIST PLUGIN ON WORDPRESS**

-The "Wishlist for WooCommerce" plugin allows you to implement "wishlist strategies" to your WooCommerce store in a way that was not possible before.
+The "Ultimate Wishlist for WooCommerce" plugin allows you to implement "wishlist strategies" to your WooCommerce store in a way that was not possible before.

 Using this plugin, the admin lets the buyers give real meaning to their wishes; create and add products to their wishlists, edit and delete them, share them with family and friends, and purchase them directly from the wishlist, anytime.